Privacy Policy

 • Public records and sanctions/AML screening databases

 We do not intentionally collect sensitive personal data unless required by law or for crime prevention.
+All collection occurs fairly and lawfully under the DPA.

 3. How We Use Personal Data

-Identity verification, AML, sanctions screening
+• Identity verification, AML and sanctions screening — legal obligation

-Service operation and improvement
+• Service operation and improvement — legitimate interests

-Lawful basis: legitimate interests or consent
+• Communications and support — legitimate interests or consent

-Lawful basis: legal obligation and legitimate interests
+• Fraud and security prevention — legal obligation and legitimate interests

-Legal and regulatory compliance
+• Legal and regulatory compliance — legal obligation

-Anonymised analytics
+• Anonymised analytics — legitimate interests

 Processing is proportionate, accurate, secure, and purpose-limited.